Davis Martin: Professional career

+Minor leagues

-Martin spent his first professional season in 2018 with the rookie–level Arizona League White Sox and the Great Falls Voyagers, posting a 4.29 ERA in 9 appearances.
+Martin spent his first professional season in 2018 with the rookie–level Arizona League White Sox and the Great Falls Voyagers, posting a 4.29 ERA across nine appearances.
 In 2019, he spent the season with the Single–A Kannapolis Intimidators, starting 27 games and registering a 9–9 record and 5.04 ERA with 156 strikeouts in 144 2/3 innings pitched.

 Martin did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He spent 2021 with the High-A Winston-Salem Dash and Double–A Birmingham Barons.
-In 23 starts, he recorded a cumulative 4.91 ERA with 98 strikeouts in 88.0 innings of work.
+In 23 starts, he recorded a cumulative 4.91 ERA with 98 strikeouts in 88 innings of work.
 He opened the 2022 season with Birmingham and was promoted to the Triple–A Charlotte Knights during the season.

+Major leagues

 On May 17, 2022, the White Sox selected Martin's contract and promoted him to the major leagues for the first time.
 He made his MLB debut that day as the starting pitcher versus the Kansas City Royals.
 He pitched five innings in which he gave up one earned run, which was an RBI double in the second inning, while striking out seven, taking the loss as the White Sox fell 2–1.
 The next day, Martin was sent back to Charlotte.
 He was recalled and optioned twice in June.
+He appeared in 14 games (nine starts) for the White Sox in 2022 and had a 3-6 record, a 4.83 ERA, and 48 strikeouts over 63 1/3 innings pitched.

 Martin was optioned to Triple-A Charlotte to begin the 2023 season.
-In 3 starts for the Knights, he posted a strong 2.81 ERA with 20 strikeouts in 16.0 innings pitched.
+In three starts for the Knights, he posted 2.81 ERA with 20 strikeouts in 16 innings pitched.
 On May 17, 2023, Martin underwent Tommy John surgery, ending his season.
+He did not make an appearance for the White Sox during the season.